Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 What Are the Different Types of Nut Conveyors?

-Conveyor systems for food processing come in all shapes and sizes.
+Conveyor technologies for food processing come in all shapes and sizes.
 They can even be custom-built depending on a range of factors, including the type of material that needs to be moved and the available space for the system.

-For the nut industry, some production companies may have strict requirements for their conveyors, including an inspection system consisting of metal detectors and x-ray inspection.
+For the nut industry, some production companies may have strict requirements for their conveyors, including an inspection system consisting of metal detectors and X-ray inspection.
 A snack food processing plant may need blending systems to mix and blend different types of nuts.
-Another nut production plant may work exclusively with almonds, an edible tree nut.
-The almond processing plant may require a flexible design that moves the almonds through a processing conveyor that takes it to be mixed with breakfast cereal.

 Common Types of Conveyors Used to Move Nuts